What is AAM?

 intraregional, urban – using revolutionary new aircraft that are only just now becoming possible.”
 (1) While AAM supports the transportation of people and goods between many geographic areas, Urban Air Mobility (UAM) focuses specifically

 on urban and suburban environments.
-The Federal Aviation Administration (FAA) envisions UAM as a “safe and efficient aviation transportation system that will use highly automated aircraft that will operate and transport passengers or cargo at
+UAM is envisioned as a “safe and efficient aviation transportation system that will use highly automated aircraft that will operate and transport passengers or cargo at

 lower altitudes within urban and suburban areas.”
 (2)